charlesyifanli/python_and_data/README.md

-# chatbot
+## Hi there 👋 Welcome to my channel✨✨

-This is the chatbot
+This is the special course in software engineering.

+Thanks for your reading.